-From an audit perspective, we can provide a query informing you precisely of how many DSRs you have in Senzing.
-If you never want to worry about it, Senzing has an unlimited license providing unlimited support which may cost the same as the support contract on your existing MDM or Entity Resolution software.
+From an audit perspective, we can provide a query informing you precisely how many DSRs you have in Senzing.
+If you never want to worry about it, Senzing has an unlimited license providing unlimited support which may cost the same as the support contract on your existing MDM or entity resolution software.

 Uniquely Identifying Records in Senzing

 Senzing identifies a record by the Data Source Code (A user-defined code to identify the source of the data - CRM, APPLICANT, VENDOR, HR, CLAIM, FRAUD, etc) paired to a unique record ID from that system.
 Think of the Data Source Code plus the record ID as the unique key for records in Senzing.